andyzhangx/demo/linux/azurefile/mount-with-oauth-token.md

-# Design: Mount Azure File with User-Provided Managed Identity Token
+# Design: Mount Azure File with User-Provided OAuth Token

 ## Summary

-Support mounting Azure File shares using a user-provided managed identity (MI) token stored in a Kubernetes Secret.
+Support mounting Azure File shares using a user-provided OAuth token stored in a Kubernetes Secret.
 This enables cross-tenant scenarios where kubelet identity and workload identity are not applicable.

 **GitHub Issue:** https://github.com/kubernetes-sigs/azurefile-csi-driver/issues/3099